gridai/grid-docs/examples/time-series/price-forecasting.md

 ### Attribution

 This project relies heavily on the [PyTorch Forecasting](https://pytorch-forecasting.readthedocs.io/en/latest/) package.
-The implementation herein adapts from their documentation and tutorials.
+The implementation adapts from their documentation and tutorials.

 The dataset used in this demo comes from [CoinMarketCap](https://coinmarketcap.com/), a cryptocurrency price-tracking service.
 We have downloaded a processed version of the data available on this [Kaggle page](https://www.kaggle.com/sudalairajkumar/cryptocurrencypricehistory).